 But the fun doesn’t stop at swimwear.
 To highlight just a couple of looks that will be big this summer, the peekaboo and the wrap.
 The sun is out and it’s time to show some skin and have some fun with swimwear styles with well-placed cut-outs revealing just a little extra.
 The classic wrap is never out of fashion, it’s flattering and easy to wear.
 The wrap is a style that suits every shape and it can be worn day or night, dressed up or dressed down.
 It will protect your skin from the sun and an evening breeze.

-Colour is always key at Protest and this season the first are earthy tones with beet red and olive green at its centre, the accent colours are bright contrasts.
-The second colour group is concrete, a blue-grey tone with marvellous bright reds as its accent.
+Colour is always key at Protest and this season the first are earthy tones with beet red and olive green at its center, the accent colors are bright contrasts.
+The second color group is concrete, a blue-grey tone with marvelous bright reds as its accent.
 These two groups are both combined with the ever-important pair, classic, bold black and white, which is never out of style.

 The fun doesn’t stop at women’s beachwear.
 Their men’s collection is just as good, and I insist on kitting my boy out in Protest’s best for the summer.
 You see, I grow his hair in the summer, whilst he’s out of school.
 We live by the beach, you see, so the combination of hair and suntan makes him look like a 9-yr old surfer (even though he’s yet to do more than boogie board at this stage).

-Protest t-shirts are particularly great with vibrant colours, some with almost luminous logos on, others depicting beach scenes with palm trees etc. I love the fact that Protest isn’t afraid of colour and they have one sky blue t-shirt that seems to merge into the sea and sky when my son wears it on the beach.
+Protest t-shirts are particularly great with vibrant colors, some with almost luminous logos on, others depicting beach scenes with palm trees, etc. I love the fact that Protest isn’t afraid of color and they have one sky blue t-shirt that seems to merge into the sea and sky when my son wears it on the beach.

-It will be such a shame to take him out of the uplifting Protest colours and back into boring old school uniform in the Autumn.
+It will be such a shame to take him out of the uplifting Protest colors and back into boring old school uniform in the Autumn.
 I will shed a tear.

-Founded in Australia, Billabong has been kitting out the Gold Coast with their go-to board shorts since 1973.
+Founded in Australia, Billabong has been kitting out the Gold Coast with its go-to board shorts since 1973.
 Now they’ve widened their net and cater to all your beach and poolside essentials.
-Pick from fabulous swimsuits, bikini bottoms and bikini tops in tropical prints, shore-themed colour palettes, and tropical florals.
-Its wetsuits are are ideal for swimming or surfing, while their selection of shorts, tops and beach dresses make you look great down the beach.
+Pick from fabulous swimsuits, bikini bottoms and bikini tops in tropical prints, shore-themed color palettes, and tropical florals.
+Its wetsuits are ideal for swimming or surfing, while their selection of shorts, tops, and beach dresses make you look great down the beach.

-Hurley say that they provide everything you need to perform your best in and out of the water.
-Certainly, the surf and beachwear brand Hurley designs, develops and manufactures some of the world’s best surf and beachwear but they are not a small, much loved and utterly unique brand.
+Hurley says that they provide everything you need to perform your best in and out of the water.
+Certainly, the surf and beachwear brand Hurley designs, develops, and manufactures some of the world’s best surf and beachwear but they are not a small, much loved, and utterly unique brand.
 They are owned by one of the best sportswear brands in the world, Nike, Inc.

 Since the Hurley brand launched in 1999, it has been an intriguing success story within the apparel industry.
 Through its partnership with music acts such as Blink-182; its sponsorships of a broad range of athletes in the surf, skate, and snow markets; and its deep relationships with retailers in the action-sports market, Hurley quickly gained traction not just as a “surf” brand but as a “youth lifestyle brand.”